Twin Cities Metro Housing Market Statistics April 2018

 For buyers, this market is still certainly challenging.
 Home values continue to rise while days on the market are fewer.
 The median sale price for April was $266,000, up 8.6 percent and days on the market fell 10.2 percent compared to April of last year, which drives home that buyers do not have the luxury of dawdling when it comes to offers.
 Additionally, buyers now have rising interest rates to contend with as well.

 Twin Cities Economy and Housing Market is Strong

-The factors of steady employment, rising wages, increased consumer spending all indicate continued confidence in the economy and a healthy housing market.
-As long as this remains true, buying a home will be an appealing investment.
+The factors of steady employment, rising wages, increased consumer spending indicate continued confidence in the economy and a healthy housing market.
+If this remains true, buying a home will be an attractive investment.
 Although buyers may have to make adjustments, they should not find rising mortgage rates enough to deter them from purchasing a home.

-May looks encouraging with new listings down only 0.1 percent from same time last year.
-From all appearances, it seems like we will enjoy another outstanding year for real estate and the Twin Cities Housing market.
+May looks encouraging, with new listings down only 0.1 percent from the same time last year.
+From all appearances, it seems like we will enjoy another great year for real estate and the Twin Cities Housing market.